 Your brain connects alcohol with pleasure when you become intoxicated, which can lead to changes to your pleasure and reward center.
 Over time, your brain may only release neurotransmitters when you drink.
 If you have depression, experiencing neurotransmitter depletion following alcohol intoxication can aggravate your mental health symptoms.

 If you are physically dependent on alcohol, you will deal with potentially life-threatening withdrawal symptoms when you stop drinking.
-Delirium tremors is a rare alcohol detox complication that can cause psychosis, seizures, and death.
+Delirium tremors are a rare alcohol detox complication that can cause psychosis, seizures, and death.
 Detox programs can:

 - Decrease your chances of relapsing